Find Your ‘Soil Mate’

 “Working the gardens at Liberty Ridge allows me to contribute to a community project that brings happiness to the residents and staff of Liberty Ridge,” says Debra Feheley, Treasurer of the club.

 Anyone who is interested in being a part of the club is welcome.
-Perspective members can email at email@example.com.
+Prospective members can email at firstname.lastname@example.org.

 Forston adds, “The Lexington Council of Garden Clubs lists 5 other garden clubs besides ours here in the Lexington area.
 Everyone has quite a choice of clubs if they are interested in gardening.
 Half of the clubs meet in the daytime (we do), and the others meet in the evening; so you are sure to find one that meets at a time that is convenient for you.”